-Steelers' Vince Williams 'got a little more money,' but in no mood to talk about it
+Steelers linebacker Vince Williams in no mood to talk

 Available to the media for the first time since the Steelers announced his four-year contract extension reportedly worth almost $20 million, all Williams would say about it was: “Got a little bit more money than I had before last week.”

-Before signing the extension, Williams was scheduled to make $2 million this season.
+Williams was scheduled to make $2 million this season.

-Playing the first half plus a third-quarter series along with the rest of the first-team defense, Williams had a sack among his three tackles in Saturday’s 16-6 win against the Tennessee Titans.
+Playing the first half plus a third-quarter series along with the first-team defense, Williams had a sack among his three tackles in Saturday’s 16-6 win against the Tennessee Titans.

 Hey, Steeler Nation, get the latest news about the Pittsburgh Steelers here .